IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-digital-cockpit-into-a-gradle-project.md

         create("iviDependencies") {
             val group = "com.tomtom.ivi.platform"
             val artifact = "dependencies-catalog"
-            val version = "<TOMTOM-INDIGO-VERSION>"
+            val version = "<TOMTOM-DIGITAL-COCKPIT-VERSION>"
             from("${group}:${artifact}:${version}")
         }
     }
 }
 ```

-Replace the `<TOMTOM-INDIGO-VERSION>` with the TomTom IndiGO version you want to use, in format
+Replace the `<TOMTOM-DIGITAL-COCKPIT-VERSION>` with the TomTom Digital Cockpit version you want to use, in format
 `x.y.z`.

 Next, apply this file in the top-level `settings.gradle.kts` file and `buildSrc/settings.gradle.kts`